aspose-barcode/Aspose.BarCode-Documentation/cpp/getting-started/installation/_index.md

 ![todo:image_alt_text](installation_1.jpg)
 ## **Install or Update Aspose.BarCode using the Package Manager Console**
-You can follow the steps below to install or upgrad the Aspose.BarCode API using the package manager console:
+You can follow the steps below to install or upgrade the Aspose.BarCode API using the package manager console:
 Open your solution/project in Visual Studio.
 Select **TOOLS** -> **NuGet Package Manager** -> **Package Manager Console** from the top menu.
 This will open package manager console.

 ![todo:image_alt_text](installation_2.png)

-Type the command “Install-Package Aspose.BarCode -Version x.x.0” and press enter to install latest full release into your application.
+Type the command “Install-Package Aspose.BarCode -Version x.x.0” and press enter to install the latest full release into your application.
 Alternatively, you can add the "-prerelease" suffix to the command in order to specify that the latest release including hot fixes is to be installed as well.

 ![todo:image_alt_text](installation_3.jpg)